iann0036/tabd-extension/README.md

 ### Native Host Installation

-To support the clipboard operations, you must install the Native Host using the instructions in `tabd-native-host/README.md`.
+To support the clipboard operations, you must install the Native Host.
+See (iann0036/tabd-native-host)[https://github.com/iann0036/tabd-native-host] for more details.